dominickyacono/dominickyacono/README.md

       - This project uses SQL querying to extract data from a Bicycle shop database.
         I also use Python packages (pandas, matplotlib, scipy.stats) to graph, model, and uncover insights.
     - **NYC Bike Sharing System Visualization**
-      - This project uses Tableau's visualization abilities to graph and analyze trends within the Big Apple's massive bike sharing system.
+      - This project uses Tableau's visualization abilities to graph and analyze trends within New York City's massive bike sharing system.

 - Technical skills I'm learning both in and outside of school:
   - SQL